This post may contain affiliate links, which means I make commission (at no cost to you!)

 HABIT FOUR- Make the best of everything.

 Aside from the death of a loved one, there are very few situations you cannot make the most of.
 You lost your job?
 Set a goal to get an even better job that you enjoy more, is closer to home, pays better, whatever!
 It’s raining and you had a day at the beach planned?
 Check out a conservatory or museum you’ve never been to.
 Appreciate what you do have, and make the most of it every day.
+Some situations are out of your control, but your reaction to them is not.

 HABIT FIVE- Create solutions.